Generic profile picture

 Biography

-I hold a PhD in Psychology, two MScs (Abnormal and Clinical Psychology, Research Methods in Psychology) and two BScs (Psychology, Mathematics with Linguistics) and I am a fellow of the Higher Education Academy.
+I hold a PhD in Psychology, two MScs (Abnormal and Clinical Psychology, Research Methods in Psychology) and two BScs (Psychology, Mathematics with Linguistics).
+I am a BPS Chartered Psychologist and a Fellow of the Higher Education Academy.

 Research interests